CRM Sales: A Business-First Approach

 Showcase your achievements and validate your skills.

-4. Graduates who want to build a strong foundation in CRM sales.
+4. Graduates and Junior CRM Professionals looking to establish a robust foundation in sales-centric CRM practices.

 Lesson 1